Table of contents

 Circular Linked List

-Circular Linked List is similar to singly Linked List but the last node of singly Linked List has a pointer to node which points to the first node (head node) of Linked List.
+A Circular Linked List is similar to a singly Linked List, but the last node of the singly Linked List has a pointer to a node that points to the first node (head node) of Linked List.

 Circular Linked List